 Sky Q is the flagship brand from Sky and is not just a service, but a complete family of devices.
 It incorporates a number of enhanced elements over Sky+ boxes, while still providing many of the features you expect from the TV company.

 There are a range of Sky Q hardware devices, starting with a high-end 2TB Sky Q set-top-box that's the brains behind the outfit and designed to sit in the living room, much like the lesser-spec'ed Sky+HD box.
 There is also a second main set-top-box, the Sky Q 1TB box, that has a smaller hard drive and lacks some features (such as Ultra HD support), but is a great alternative for those on a budget.

 There are also other devices and ways to connect, with a Sky Q Mini box to extend the Sky Q experience into other rooms, a Sky Q Hub internet router, Sky Q apps for mobile devices and a Sky Q Touch remote.

 The result is all-encompassing, letting you watch what you want, where you want and whenever you want.
 It offers things like a more integrated EPG, multi-room solutions and the ability to view and save recordings onto mobile devices to watch on the move.

-A Sky Q app will be launched later in the year that will be available on smart TVs and third-party set-top-boxes - likely Roku, considering Sky has a part-share in the company, and other devices.
+A Sky Q app will be launched that will be available on smart TVs, third-party set-top-boxes - likely Roku, considering Sky has a part-share in the company - and portable devices.
 Sky claims it will provide the full service for those who cannot or will not have a dish installed.
 More will be revealed in time.

 Sky Q: The hardware